sbb-design-systems/sbb-angular/src/angular/select/select.md

 ```

 3. To disable a specific group of options using the 'toggleDisabledOptions' method on the disabled
-   option checkbox passing it, as third param , the value 'optionGroups' as see below (using the
+   option checkbox passing it, as third param , the value 'optionGroups' as seen below (using the
    same 'toggleDisabledOptions' method in the second point):

 ```html